typedb/typedb/docs/pages/docs/00-get-started/quickstart-tutorial.md

 ![Shortest path between people](/images/analytics_path_marriage.png)

-To narrow the path to specific relationships between specific entities:
+To scope the specific types of entities an relationships to be considered in the shortest path computation, you can provide a list of types to the query.

 <!-- Ignoring because uses fake IDs -->
 ```graql-test-ignore